 Given that the terms of office of the statutory auditors, PRICEWATERHOUSECOOPERS AUDIT and MAZARS, were due to expire at the close of the Ordinary Annual General Meeting to be held to approve the financial statements for the financial year ended 31 December 2020, the company's Audit and Compliance Committee launched a tender process to select statutory auditors.
 This process resulted in the Audit and Compliance Committee submitting a recommendation to the company's Board of Directors comprising its choice of two statutory audit firms, along with the reasons for the Committee's preference.
-The Board of Directors met and, on the basis of the Audit and Compliance Committee's final report, decided to follow the Audit and Compliance Committee's recommendation to propose that the Annual General Meeting appoint DELOITTE & Associés and KPMG S.A. as the company's statutory auditors.
+The Board of Directors met and, on the basis of the Audit and Compliance Committee's final report, decided to follow the Audit and Compliance Committee's

+Resolution 7: Approval of the appointment of DELOITTE & Associés and KPMG S.A. as statutory auditors for a six-year term